GranularDevelopment/blog/src/pages/post-4-7-2019/index.md

 ---
-title: Xamarin Forms Keyboard Enter Command
+title: Deeplinking iOS and Android, Nginx and .Well-Known
-date: "2019-04-04T04:12:03.284Z"
+date: "2019-04-07T04:12:03.284Z"
 ---

-### Deeplinking iOS and Android, Nginx and .Well-Known?
+### Deeplinking iOS and Android, Nginx and .Well-Known.

 In this tutorial we will setup the server side of deeplinking for iOS and Android using Nginx.